plone/buildout.coredev/docs/git.rst

 Git Basics
 ==========

 Some introductory definitions and concepts, if you are already familiar enough with Git, head to next section: :ref:`general-guidelines-label`.

 Mental working model
 --------------------

-With Git
-(as well as all modern `DVCS <http://en.wikipedia.org/wiki/Distributed_revision_control>`_), distributing changes to others is a two steps process (contrary to traditional VCS like ``svn``).
+With Git (as well as all modern `DVCS <http://en.wikipedia.org/wiki/Distributed_revision_control>`_), distributing changes to others is a two steps process (contrary to traditional VCS like ``svn``).

-This way what on svn is a single ``svn ci`` in Git is two commands:
-``git commit`` and ``git push``.
+This way what on svn is a single ``svn ci`` in Git is two commands: ``git commit`` and ``git push``.

 This may seem to be a drawback, but instead it's a feature.

 **You are working locally until you decide to push your changes.**

-Not a single commit anymore,
-but a series of them,
-meaning that all those fears,
+Not a single commit anymore, but a series of them, meaning that all those fears, concerns, doubts are taken away!
-concerns,
-doubts are taken away!

 You can freely fix/change/remove/rework/update/... your commits afterwards.

-Just push your changes whenever you are sure they are what you, and others, expect them to be.
+Push your changes whenever you are sure they are what you, and others, expect them to be.

 Concepts